HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     - When a field imports a core or module schema (*e.g.* `donor_organism.medical_history`) because the core and module schema fields will have their own examples
     - When including an example for the field could bias data contributors (*e.g.* `donor_organism.biomaterial_id`)

+    Examples can be included for fields that are governed by an ontology, but the example should be the ontology term (text) not the ontology curie.

+    Example:

+        "organ": {
+            "description": "The organ that the biomaterial came from.
+Blood and connective tissue are considered organs.", "type": "object",
+            "example": "Blood",
+            "$ref": "module/ontology/organ_ontology.json",
+            ...
+        }

 1. **user-friendly:** A user-facing, readable term/phrase of what the metadata field is.
 The *user-friendly* value will appear in the metadata spreadsheet, be displayed in the Data Browser, and be displayed in the Metadata Dictionary on the Data Portal.

     Example: